 Spatially-regularized Deep Graph Infomax

 To encode the ST data into low-dimensional embeddings of cells or spots, we use the Deep Graph Infomax (DGI)39, an unsupervised graph network, as the framework of our model.
 DGI has the advantage of capturing not only the cell expression patterns but also the cell neighborhood microenvironment, as well as high-level patterns, such as global or regional patterns.
 Specifically, a two-layer Graph Convolutional Network (GCN) is used as the encoder of DGI with SEG as input.
-The GCN generates node embeddings ε(X,A) = H = {h1, h2,.. , hn} for each cell or spot.
+The GCN generates node embeddings ε(X, A)=H={h1, h2,.. , hn} for each cell or spot.

 DGI adopts a contrastive learning strategy69 to learn the encoder, where features are learned through teaching which data points from an unlabeled dataset are similar or distinct.
 Similar data points are constructed by pairing cell embedding hi with a global summary vector s, whereas the distinct data points are represented by the pairs of the summary vector s and embeddings from a constructed Expression Permuted Graph (EPG).
 The summary vector s reflects global patterns of SEG, and it is implemented by a sigmoid of the mean of all cell embeddings.
 EPG is a graph built by random permutating the node features X in SEG, with the adjacency A keeping the same.
 Mathematically, this learning process is achieved by maximizing the following objective function: